 Given a chance to give them another quarter or two of the Midshipmen on the radio, I was invited for a second sit-down more than three years later.
 Within a couple of months, I was asked to follow (not replace!) a Patriots Hall of Famer and one of broadcasting’s all-time greats.

-Five seasons, five AFC Championship appearances and three unforgettable Super Bowls have followed.
+Six seasons, six AFC Championship appearances and four unforgettable Super Bowls have followed.
 And by now, more than a few have become familiar with who I am.
 Meanwhile, my voice now gets most of its exercise only during the fall.

 Which isn’t to suggest that there isn’t much I wish to share the rest of the time.
 So, I’m back in the ‘business’ of blogging.
-Sometimes about football (which I also do for CBS Boston).
+Sometimes about football (which I also do for 98.5 The Sports Hub).
 And at other times, anything but the game.

 Said another way, I’m here to sound a voice — my voice — for all seasons.